opsmanager/update-notices-workbook/parser-notes.md

 %>

-2. When a deployment is done, the script will read all new commit messages for the deployment and extracts update-notes.
+2. When a deployment is done, the script will read all new commit messages for the deployment and extracts release-note tags.

 Update note extraction ->

-3. The content of the update-note, along with the SHA would be saved in the database.
+3. The content of the release-note, would appended to the current release-notes.md file.
 (API?
 Authentication?)
 SHA would be a unique field.

 4. Each deployment would have a version string.